thecreativeepjh/Self-Teaching/README.md

 <body>
     <div class="header">
         <h1 align="center" >Self-Teaching</h1>
-        <p>Self-teaching can be difined as "The practice of education or learning something without the guidance of a teacher"</p>
+        <p>Self-teaching can be defined as "The practice of education or learning something without the guidance of a teacher"</p>
     </div>
     <div id="navbar">
         <h2 align="center">Self-Teaching</h2>
     </div>
     <div id='tb'>
-        <h2 allign="center">Notable Self Taught People</h2>
+        <h2 align="center">Notable Self Taught People</h2>
         <p >We have all heard of people who "Self-taught", but did you know these famous people were?</p>
         <ul >
             <li>Abraham Lincoln</li>